-As soon as someone signs up for your online course, you should send a welcome email and provide their login details, sets the expectations, share the course schedule, provide details on how to join the course community or reach out to the support.
+As soon as someone signs up for your online course, you should send a welcome email.
+Here you can provide the login details, set the expectations, share the course schedule, explain how to join the course community, and reach out to support.

-They use the welcome email to deliver the bonus they promised, tell them what to expect from the program and provide details on how to access the members’ area and the private Facebook group.
+They use the welcome email to deliver the promised bonus, tell students what to expect from the program, and provide details on accessing the members’ area and the private Facebook group.

-As hectic and distracting the day to day life is, it is very easy for anyone to just forget about their online commitments.
-Sending regular reminders can help catch the attention of your students and bring them back to your course.
+As hectic and distracting daily life is, it’s very easy for people to forget about their online commitments.
+Sending regular reminders can help catch your students’ attention and bring them back to your course.

-As far as what to include in a reminder email is concerned, you can start with reminding them why they signed up for the course and then share details about their progress or what to expect in the new module, etc.
+Regarding what to include in a reminder email, you can start by reminding them why they signed up for the course and then share details about their progress, what to expect in the new module, etc.

-My client, Miles Neale who teaches the Contemplative Studies Program sends notification emails to his students whenever new content is available or an assignment is due and this has helped him significantly boost student engagement.
+Miles Neale, who teaches the Contemplative Studies Program, sends notification emails to his students whenever new content is available, or an assignment is due.
+This has helped him significantly boost student engagement.

-Now, email needn’t just be a way to send reminders and notifications but you can also use it to motivate your learners.
+Now, email needn’t just be a way to send reminders and notifications; you can also use it to motivate your learners.

-For example, you can send a congratulations email to your students after they complete a module or successfully pass a quiz which can help motivate them to make further progress.
+For example, you can send a congratulations email to your students after completing a module or successfully passing a quiz, which will encourage them to make further progress.

-These are just some of the ways in which you can use email to engage your students.
-You can find several other examples like people sharing success stories with their students or collecting feedback from them via email.
+These are some ways to use email to engage your students.
+You can find several other examples, like people sharing success stories with their students or collecting feedback via email.

-Online communities provide students a platform where they can connect with others, get feedback and support, ask questions as well as share their wins.
+Online communities provide students with a platform to connect with others, get feedback and support, ask questions, and share their wins.

-Moreover, sharing their commitment publicly on a social platform can help learners be more accountable which can increase the achievement of set goals by 33%.
+Moreover, sharing their commitment publicly on a social platform can help learners be more accountable, increasing the achievement of set goals by 33%.

-One of the most useful courses that I have taken till date is Pinterest Traffic Avalanche by Alex and Lauren.
-Obviously, the content is awesome but the best part about the course is their private Facebook Group.
+One of the most valuable courses I have personally taken is Digital Course Academy by Amy Porterfield.
+The content was fantastic, but the best part about the course was the private Facebook Group.

-There have been many instances when I needed help with something related to Pinterest and their FB group came to my rescue.
+There have been many instances when I needed help with something or felt discouraged, and the FB group came to my rescue.

-So, there is a strong case for you to incorporate a community element in your online course.
-You can either use a social media platform like Facebook or Slack to run your community.
+So, there is a strong case for you to incorporate a community element into your course.
+While we suggest you use a specialized community platform, you can also host it on social media platforms like Facebook or Slack.

 3. Offer an Incentive for Completing Your Course

 One of the commonly used incentives is certificates.
-Certificates add value to students’ resume and serve as a motivation factor for them to cross the finish line.
+Certificates add value to students’ resumes and serve as a motivation factor for them to cross the finish line.

 They work particularly well as an incentive if your course teaches a professional skill.
 One of the best examples of using certificates is Digital Marketer’s training courses.

-They offer several master classes, all of which offer certification and I know many users who joined these programs just to get these course certificates.
+They offer several master classes, all of which offer certification, and many users join these programs just to get these course certificates.

-There are other types of incentives that you can offer for your course as well.
-So, you might offer an exclusive discount on your next course or give access to your mastermind group to anyone who completes your entire course.
+There are other types of incentives you can offer for your course.
+For example, you can provide an exclusive discount on your next product or give access to your mastermind group to anyone who completes your entire course.

 And you can get really innovative here.
-An incentive that caught my eye is the 100% Pass Guarantee offered by David Young for his FAA Part 107 course.
+An incentive that caught our eye is the 100% Pass Guarantee offered by David Young for his FAA Part 107 course.

-So, if you don’t pass the FAA Part 107 exam, you’ll be eligible to get your money back but it has a precondition which requires you to complete all the modules and pass the quizzes.
+So, if students don’t pass the FAA Part 107 exam, they will be eligible to get their money back.
+But it has a precondition that requires them to complete all the modules and pass the quizzes.

-While it’s great to have a larger transformation goal for your online courses, it’s equally important to break that goal down into smaller wins that your students can achieve along the way.
+While having a larger transformation goal for your online courses is great, breaking that goal down into smaller wins for your students to achieve along the way is equally important.

 Getting smaller wins from time to time makes students feel that they’re making progress and prevents them from getting discouraged and thus from dropping out.

 One of the best ways to incorporate smaller wins in your course is through gamification.
-Duolingo, a popular foreign language learning program, uses gamification extensively to engage their learners.
+For example, Duolingo, a popular foreign language learning program, uses gamification extensively to engage its learners.

-As you go through the content and the activities in the course, you earn points, get new badges, unlock skill levels and collect virtual currency which you can use in their store, all of which helps to motivate the students to keep learning.
+As students go through the content and complete activities, they earn points, get new badges, unlock skill levels and collect virtual currency, which they can use in their store.
+All of this help motivate the students to keep learning.

-Now, not everyone will have time or budget to implement a full-blown points or badges system in their courses and I totally understand that.
+However, not everyone will have the time or budget to implement full-blown points or badges system in their courses, and that’s fine.

-You can then encourage them to share their accomplishment with other members in the community.
+You can further encourage them to share their accomplishment with other community members.

-More than how you do it, the important thing is that you recognize the importance of smaller wins and incorporate them throughout your course.
+More than how you do it, it is important to recognize the importance of smaller wins and incorporate them throughout your course.

-5. Make It Easy for Students to Learn on Mobile
+5. Make It Easy to Learn on Mobile

-So, while choosing an online learning platform, you should consider the availability and adaptability of your courses on different devices including mobile.
+So while exploring online course creation platforms, you should consider the availability and adaptability of your courses on different devices, including mobile.

-At the minimum, your course should be accessible in a mobile browser but it will be super awesome if you can offer your course through a mobile app as well because it results in a much better learning experience with features like offline viewing.
+At the minimum, your course should be accessible in a mobile browser.
+Still, it will be super awesome if your courses are also available in a mobile app since it results in a much better learning experience with features like offline viewing.

 6. Improve Your Course Design

-Good content design is the most important matrix for user engagement and can affect the completion rates significantly.
+Good content design is the most critical matrix for user engagement and can significantly affect online course completion rates.

-Apart from the quality of the content, the following methods can make your courses more attractive and engaging:
+Apart from the quality of the content, the following methods can help you make your course more attractive and engaging:

-Now, there are various ways in which you can incorporate visuals in your course design but the best (and the most popular) format for visual learning is videos.
+There are various ways to incorporate visuals in your course design, but the best (and the most popular) format for visual learning is videos.

-You can also use other visual content types like infographics, illustrations, animations, etc. and I definitely recommend that you use multiple content formats to deliver your online course.
+You can also use other visual content types like online course PDFs, infographics, illustrations, animations, etc.; we recommend using multiple content formats for course creation and delivery.

-If your course is just a bunch of videos or pre-recorded content, your students can easily lose interest.
-What you need to do in this case is to make your course content more interactive.
+If your course is just a bunch of videos or pre-recorded content, your students will quickly lose interest, which is why you need to make your course content more interactive.

-The easiest way to do that is by using quizzes and assignments throughout your course.
-This helps the students get feedback on their learning and it helps engage them in the course.
+The easiest way to do that is using quizzes and assignments throughout your course.
+This helps the students get feedback on their learning, and it helps engage them.

-You can also consider doing live Q&A calls or coaching sessions as part of your online program to take interaction to the next level.
+You can also consider creating a cohort-based course with live Q&A calls and coaching sessions to take interaction to the next level.

 The attention span of a typical student during lectures is believed to be around 10-15 minutes.
-So, if your videos or modules are too long, it can be difficult for your students to be grasped at a continuous stretch.
+So, if your videos or modules are too long, it can be difficult for your students to grasp them at a continuous stretch.

-Moreover, we talked about mobile learning in the previous section which makes bite-sized learning modules even more important.
+Moreover, we discussed mobile learning in the previous section, which makes bite-sized learning modules even more important.

 7. Leverage Premium Pricing

-There are some students who sign up for an online course even though they don’t have an interest in the course topic and so, they fail to take any action.
+Some students sign up for an online course even though they aren’t interested in the course topic, so they fail to take action.

 One of the best ways to avoid these non-serious students in your course is by selling your course at a higher price point.

 This is something that I have experienced personally.
-The average completion rate for my supply chain course on Udemy was 6.4% and in fact, close to 60% of the students didn’t complete even a single lesson.
+For example, the average completion rate for my supply chain course on Udemy was 6.4%, and 60% of the students didn’t watch even a single lesson.

-Now, when I started selling the same course on my own platform, the completion rate was more than 25% and there were very hardly any non-starters.
+However, when I started selling it on my platform, the completion rate for the same course was more than 25%, and there were hardly any non-starters.

-What explains this tremendous change is the fact that my course was selling mostly for $10 on Udemy vs $99-$149 on my website.
+What explains this tremendous change is that the course sold for $10 on Udemy vs $99-$199 on my website.

-Apart from weeding out non-serious students, premium pricing means a higher investment from your students which generally leads to a higher commitment towards your course.
+Besides weeding out non-serious students, premium pricing means a higher investment from your students, which generally leads to a higher commitment towards your course.

-Teachable did a study in 2017 that showed that online course completion rates were 61% higher for courses priced above $200 than for those priced below $50.
+In fact, Teachable did a study in 2017 that showed that online course completion rates were 61% higher for courses priced above $200 than those priced below $50.

-Unless you know where and why your students are dropping off in your online course, you won’t be able to improve your completion rates.
+Unless you know where and why your students are dropping off in your online course, you won’t be able to improve your completion rate.

-The first way to find out where your students are getting stuck is to take a look at your course analytics.
+The first way to find out where your students are getting stuck is to look at your course analytics.

-You should try and identify if there are some specific lectures in your course where students are dropping off.
-Or, you might take a look at the video analytics and figure out the drop-off points in your course videos.
+You should see if there are specific lectures in your course where students drop off.
+Or, you might look at the video analytics and determine the drop-off points in your course videos.

-Once you identify the specific blockers that are causing your students to abandon your online courses, you’ll be in a much better position to create an engagement strategy using the best practices suggested in this guide.
+Once you identify the blockers causing your students to abandon your online courses, you’ll be better positioned to create an engagement strategy using the best practices suggested in this guide.

-So, you’ll need to take baby steps in order to progressively improve your course completion rate and ultimately reach your goal over time.
+So, you’ll need to take baby steps to progressively increase your course completion rate and ultimately reach your goal over time.

-I hope you found this guide useful.
-Do you have any questions about any of the strategies?
+We hope you found this guide useful.
+Do you have any questions about the strategies?
 Which of them do you think will work best for you?
-Please let me know in the comments below.
+Please let us know in the comments below.